Jeremy stepped off the city bus onto the scorching sidewalk, coughing as the exhaust plumed around him. God, he hated riding the bus.

 Tommy drove off and Jeremy stood for a moment before walking home.
-It was still hot even though it was nine at night.
-But as he looked up he saw the moon was more full than he’d ever seen it before.
-It was so full that it looked swollen.
+It was still hot even though it was ten at night.
+But as he looked up, he saw the moon was fuller than he’d ever seen it before, so full it looked swollen.
 Jeremy saw movement out of the side of his eye.
 A man was crossing the street and heading towards Jeremy’s neighborhood.
-It was the Kurt Cobain look-alike again!
+The Kurt Cobain look-alike again.

 Kurt Cobain look-alike turned into a parking lot that separated the street from the neighborhood.
 But when Jeremy got to the parking lot, the Kurt Cobain look-alike was nowhere in sight.
 He couldn’t have gone anywhere, because there wasn’t anywhere to go.
 Jeremy wondered what was going on.
 Was he seeing things?
 He closed his eyes and opened them again.
 He looked around, checking behind buildings and down walkways and streets, but still no sign of the man.
 Finally Jeremy gave up and went home.

 Feeling thirsty, Jeremy got up and went to the kitchen to get a drink of water.
 The moon hit him again with its brilliance.
 He felt compelled to go outside to get a better look at it, so he stepped out into his backyard.
-He stood in the middle of his yard and tipped his head back to soak in the moon.
-Even though he knew it was only light rays, he felt like it was enveloping him with its brightness, like he was glowing, shimmering.
 It was then that he saw something glowing moving down the alley.
 He strode over to the fence and looked out, knowing in his gut what he would see.
 Yes, there he was again.
 Kurt Cobain.
 This time, though, he turned and looked directly at Jeremy.
 They locked eyes for a brief moment, a moment that seemed to Jeremy to last a long time.
 The man broke the stare and walked off down the alley towards the neighborhood park.
-Jeremy watched him, but didn’t follow.
-The other two times he had followed and got nothing.
-This time he waited.
-The man stopped again, turned and nodded slightly at Jeremy before heading back down the alley.
-Jeremy understood he was supposed to follow.
-He opened the gate and followed the man at a discreet distance.
-The man did not stop and look back again.
-It was clear he knew Jeremy was following him.
-Jeremy noticed that none of the neighborhood dogs were barking.
-It was odd, because the dogs always barked when someone or something went down the alley.
-It must be the strange man, Jeremy thought, this is so weird.
+Jeremy opened the gate and followed the man at a discreet distance.
+The man did not stop and look back again; he knew Jeremy followed him.

 Jeremy took a breath, gathered his wits, and walked over to the man.

 The Kurt Cobain look-alike picked a swing and sat in it, his legs dragging in the sand, the swing swaying slightly back and forth.
-He looked like one of the kids at recess who never got picked for sports and sought out the swings as solace, as a place of refuge.
-His head came up when Jeremy approached him.
+He looked like one of the kids at recess who never got picked for sports and sought out the swings as a place of refuge.

-Jeremy stood as if rooted.
+Jeremy stood, rooted.
 His mind triggered on a time when he and the neighborhood kids tried to dig all the way to the center of the earth only to discover that the sand they were digging lay on top of concrete.
 He felt like that, as if he had been sinking in a weird floating dream only to hit concrete.

-“Why don’t you sit with me?” the man said, gesturing to the swing next to him.
+“Why don’t you sit with me?”
+The man gestured to the swing next to him.

 Jeremy sat in the swing.
-It wasn’t comfortable.
-He was much too big for it; the seat squeezed his hips and the chains dug into his arms.
+It wasn’t comfortable; the seat squeezed his hips and the chains dug into his arms.
 But the discomfort was oddly comforting.
-It reminded him that he was alive even though he still couldn’t shake the dream feeling.
+It reminded him that he was alive, even though he still couldn’t shake the dream feeling.

-They sat in silence for a few moments, each seeming to wait for the other to speak first.
-The Kurt Cobain specter seemed like he was willing to wait a long time.
-He had the air of someone who had already waited a long time.
-He sat gently shuffling back and forth on the swing, looking at the ground, kicking at the dirt with his scuffed up Converse.
+They sat in silence for a few moments.
+Kurt Cobain gently shuffled back and forth on the swing, looking at the ground, kicking at the dirt with his scuffed up Converse.
 From time to time he’d glance over at Jeremy.

-Jeremy, for his part, was struck mute.
-He’d started several times to ask a question, but the questions he wanted to ask seemed silly.
+Jeremy started several times to ask a question, but the questions he wanted to ask seemed silly.
 Are you Kurt Cobain?
 Are you alive?
-Why are you talking to me?

 Jeremy laughed another uncomfortable laugh.
 Kurt Cobain smiled slightly, but did not laugh.

-Kurt Cobain paused and looked off into the distance.
-It seemed to Jeremy that he was listening to something.
-After a moment he turned to look Jeremy in the eyes.
-Jeremy was struck by the haunted look of Kurt Cobain’s eyes.
+Kurt Cobain paused and stared out into the distance, like he was listening to music that no one else could hear.
+After a moment he turned to Jeremy, a haunted look in his eyes.

 “Do you love music, Jeremy?” he asked.

-Kurt Cobain seemed unsatisfied by the answer.
-He looked at Jeremy like a teacher disappointed in his student’s answer in class.
+Kurt Cobain looked at Jeremy like a teacher disappointed in his student’s answer in class.
 He took a deep breath,

 “Do you love music, Jeremy?” he asked again, still swinging gently.